rivoduck/topixbotnet/Readme.txt

 - create a docker image with docker build -t botnet-worker .
 - start the image with docker run -e PYTHONUNBUFFERED=0 botnet-worker

+To deploy using docker remote image (here the link: https://hub.docker.com/r/blubecks/botnet_worker/):
+- docker run -e PYTHONUNBUFFERED=0 -e PWD="..." blubecks/botnet_worker

+You can pass different user and host using USER and HOST env variables.

 Bots can be controlled from the rabbitMQ console using the exchange called "command_broadcast"